 Other marketers, your bosses, and countless articles talk about the value of data.
 But any time you find yourself in a room full of non-marketers, conversations around data collection have a completely different tone.
 Your friends and family members talk about businesses tracking and using their data with terms like “intrusive” and “scary.”

 Data may be a marketing buzzword, but so are concepts like empathy and knowing your audience.
 And there’s a good chance your audience doesn’t love the idea of you collecting and using their data.
-According to one study, 91% of people don’t think companies should be accessing their data, even if they’re getting something in return for it, like a discount.
+According to one study from U Penn, 91% of people don’t think companies should be accessing their data, even if they’re getting something in return for it, like a discount.

 For years, marketers have taken it as a given that more data is a good thing.
 Maybe it’s time to reconsider that premise.
 Here are four compelling reasons for your company to consider collecting less data.